Last updated: May 4, 2022

 The Langston Golf Course was built 1935-1939 to replace a segregated course on the Lincoln Memorial grounds and was expanded to 18 holes in 1955.
 Numerous celebrated African American golfers have played on the course including Charlie Sifford and Lee Elder.

-How will these studies be used?
+How are these studies used?